nykh/EPL/note/lect12.md

 }
 ```

-The problem is, C++ compiler doesn't seem to recognize pattern matching so smartly.
+The problem is, C++ compiler doesn't seem to recognize pattern matching so smartly, possibly because it's a conflict with its functional overloading feature.
 What we want is this kind of functionality:

+Let's read [this article](http://en.cppreference.com/w/cpp/language/parameter_pack) about parameter packing and pattern matching

 ```cpp
 template <typename typename...
 Args>